weibeld/heroku-buildpack-graphviz/README.md

 Usage together with other buildpacks
 ------------------------------------

-To use this buildpack along with other buildpacks:
+To use this buildpack together with other buildpacks, use for example:

 ~~~bash
 heroku buildpacks:add heroku/ruby